What is autism?

 For younger carers

-Many young adult carers, and carers under 18, are caring for someone with autism, often a sibling.
+Many young adult carers, and carers under 18, are helping to care for someone who is autistic, often a sibling.
 We have specific support for both these groups with our Young Adult Carers service and Surrey Young Carers.
-It can be hard to have someone with autism in the family, but we have information, events and social activities to help you as a young person in this situation.
+It can be hard to have someone who is autistic in the family, but we have information, events and social activities to help you as a young person in this situation.

 T always enjoys going to the youth club; he always has a smile on his face when he comes out.
 It improves his confidence and self-esteem.
 He loves that this is just for him and separate from anything else that involves his brother.
 A lot of T’s life revolves around his brother – his appointments, his mood swings; it’s a very full on and stressful environment.
 He can just be himself at your events.
 He can relax.
 He always smiles when he talks about the games, the friends he’s made, and how friendly the staff are.
 Nothing will ‘fix’ our situation, but it helps hugely for T to have a fun, safe and supportive outlet and break, that he deserves.
 Thank you.